 I hope so.

 Unwittingly, back in 2011 in a New Orleans high school, we backed into the tetrahedron (and the octahedron within it) and have not yet re-emerged!
 We were studying the interior geometries of the tetrahedron by dividing each edge in half and connecting those new vertices.
-We discovered the four half-sized tetrahedrons in each corner and the octahedron in the middle.
-Applying the same process with our octahedron, we discovered the six half-sized octahedrons in each corner and the eight tetrahedrons in each face, all sharing a common centerpoint.
-We also found the four hexagonal plates surrounding that centerpoint and quickly tiled the universe with them.
+We discovered the four “half-sized” tetrahedrons in each corner and the octahedron in the middle.
+Applying the same process with our octahedron, we discovered the six “half-sized” octahedrons in each corner and the eight tetrahedrons, one in each face, and all sharing a common centerpoint.
+We also found the four hexagonal plates surrounding that centerpoint and could see how we could quickly tile the universe with them.
 We also found the plates of squares, triangles, and other configurations.

 It was all quite fascinating, but our adventure was just starting.